 What Are Exams Like Now?

-A report commissioned by Ofqual (The Office of Qualifications and Examinations Regulation) in 2012 really irked me.
+A report commissioned by Ofqual (The Office of Qualifications and Examinations Regulation) in 2012 really bugged me.
 It decided that looking at grade boundaries wasn’t a good way of deciding if exams were getting easier.
-So far I agree.
-In order to solve the problem, they did a detailed analysis of exam papers from 2005 and compared them with exam papers from 2008...in two subjects (Biology and Geography).
+In order to solve the problem they did a detailed analysis of exam papers from 2005 and compared them with exam papers from 2008...in two subjects (Biology and Geography).
 That would be like looking at the weather in two cities a week apart and drawing conclusions about climate change.
-That’s a far too narrow data set.
+That’s far too narrow a data set.

-Ofqual noted that older exams had more essay-questions while modern exams had more multiple-choice questions.
+Ofqual noted that older exams had more essay-questions while modern exams had more multiple-choice.
 Therefore modern exams are easier.
 The assumption seems to be that essays are hard and multiple-choice is easy.
 Let’s break that nonsense down.